mcc-prior-art/mcc-layer/README.md

 # MCC-R — Meta-Cognitive Control for Robotics

-**MCC-R** is an open execution-governance protocol draft and reference implementation for robotic and physical AI systems.
+**MCC-R** is an open execution-governance protocol draft and reference implementation for robotic and physical AI systems, extending the public MCC Layer prior-art foundation into robotics and physical AI.

 It is designed to sit between autonomous AI intent and real-world execution.